top of page

 Instructions

 • Put chicken carcass or bones in a crockpot or stock pot with remaining ingredients.
-Scrape all the drippings faat and skin into pot too!!
+Scrape all the drippings fat and skin into pot too!!

-• Cook on high for at least 24 hours (add water as needed).
-I often cook ours for 2 days, adding water after the first 24 hours.
+• Cook on low for at least 15 hours (add water as needed).
+I often cook ours for 2 days, adding water as needed.
 Skim off scum as necessary.

 • When the broth is ready, use a slotted spoon to scoop out all the large bones.
 Then pour broth through a mesh strainer to separate the fat and smaller parts.